People

 Twitter: @eli_j_muller

-Brandon Munn, Postdoctoral researcher – I am a post-doctoral research fellow at the University of Sydney.
-My career goal is to understand the hidden order of complex systems through physics-inspired insights.
-I have a particular interest in the brain and how its many cross-scale systems interact to give rise to a singular unified conscious experience.
-This passion was ingrained from my doctoral studies within the Complex Systems group at the University of Sydney’s School of Physics.
-I am currently a research fellow at the University of Sydney’s Brain and Mind Centre, where I am applying my novel skillset to understand the machinations of the human mind.
+Brandon Munn, Postdoctoral researcher – Brandon is a post-doctoral research fellow at the University of Sydney.
+His career goal is to understand the hidden order of complex systems through physics-inspired insights.
+He has a particular interest in the brain and how its many cross-scale systems interact to give rise to a singular unified conscious experience.
+This passion was ingrained from his doctoral studies within the Complex Systems group at the University of Sydney’s School of Physics.
+He is currently a research fellow at the University of Sydney’s Brain and Mind Centre, where he is applying his novel skillset to understand the machinations of the human mind.

 Google Scholar: https://scholar.google.com/citations?hl=en&user=D9bDLRoAAAAJ